ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/05y-other-search-trees.md

 Recall that the Huffman coding tree stored in the left branch all letters whose codes start with 0, and in the right branch all letters whose codes start with 1.
-We can use this same concept to store records in a search tree that is slightly different from the behavior of a BST.
+We can use this same concept to store records in a search tree that is slightly different from the behaviour of a BST.
 We can view all keys stored as appearing on a numberline.
 The BST splits the numberline based on the positions of key values as it receives them.
 In contrast, we could split key values based on their binary